WebberZone/knowledgebase/readme.txt

 = 1.5.0 =

 * Features:
+	* New option to set what section level should the knowledgebase start from.
+Ideal if you want to have separate knowledgebases for multiple products
 	* New option to show excerpt below the link.
 Contributed by [@border0464111](https://github.com/border0464111)
 	* New option to turn off the section link.
 Contributed by [@border0464111](https://github.com/border0464111)
 	* New option to show the number of articles in an orange circle next to the header.
 You can override the color by styling `wzkb_section_count`